 To enter, watch two FIRE videos—Silencing U: Five Outrageous Cases of Campus Censorship and What Every Student Should Know Before Starting College—and write an essay answering the question: “Why is free speech important at our nation’s colleges and universities?”

-To view the full contest rules and entry form, visit thefire.org/first-amendment-educational-resources/essay-contest.
+To view the full contest rules and entry form, visit thefire.org/resources/high-school-network/essay-contest.
 We look forward to your entries!

 Essay Contest FAQ